jriegs/js-calculator/README.md

 # JS Calculator

-A javascript calculator that carries out basic functionalities.
+A javascript calculator that carries out basic functionalities, such as:

+- addition
+- subtraction
+- multiplication
+- dividation